scidsg/hushline/docs/threat-model.md

 ### Assumptions About the Individual Submitting a Message

 - The individual submitting a message does so in good faith.
-- The individual submitting a message wants to remain anonymous, against a network observer, forensic analysis, or to Hush Line servers.
+- The individual submitting a message wants to remain anonymous against a network observer, forensic analysis, or to Hush Line servers.
 - The individual submitting a message is accessing the official Hush Line site.

 ### Assumptions About the Person or Organization Receiving a Message